modelmind/modelmind/README.md

 1. **Install Poetry**: Poetry is used for dependency management.
 You can install it by following the instructions at [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation).

-2. **Install Google Cloud CLI**: This project uses Google Cloud services, so you need to install the Google Cloud CLI.
+2. **Install Google Cloud CLI**: This project uses Google Cloud services (such as Firestore), so you need to install the Google Cloud CLI.
 Instructions can be found [here](https://cloud.google.com/sdk/docs/install#deb).

 3. **Install Make**: Make sure `make` is installed on your system.
 On most Unix-based systems, it should be available by default.
 For Windows, you can use tools like `choco` or `scoop` to install `make`.